 This is a list that is going to keep changing (and we’ll keep updating this page).
 Network carriers are going to keep adding or removing Amazon Prime as a bundled offer.
 There aren’t any credit cards that currently come with a Prime subscription right now.
 However, there have been options in the past, and there will likely be in the future.

-These are just a few ways in which you can get Amazon Prime for free!
+These are just a few ways in which you can get an Amazon Prime free trial!
 Unless from a network carrier, ISP, or credit card company, there aren’t any legit long term solutions though.
 What the free trials offer is a way to find out whether the service is worth the money.